A Wolfdog, also known as a ‘wolf hybrid’, is simply a

 but they are extremely smart, easily trainable and not

 quite as independent as the high content.
-They can be
+Just like the

-is a must to let them get their exercise.
+Outdoor containment is a must to let them get their

 There is no one breed standard for the wolfdog so